 Enjoy the three giants of the classical music world between February 19th, 2020 and January 30th, 2022.

-A normal ticket* to the location includes entrance to the exhibition.
-As does a Vienna Pass sightseeing pass.
 Don’t forget to view the other areas of the Mozarthaus, which illuminate Mozart’s Vienna years and allow you to walk through the very rooms he and his family once occupied in the 1780s.

 How to get to the exhibition